digitalhabitat/gardenbot/bot-notes/usb-gnss-setup.md

 - If your using a RTK correction service then we need a convenient way to store the login credentials securely.
 This is done with Environment Variables
 - Alternative you can set up your own base station (this requires an additional Receiver that can stream out RTK corrections).
-- Each method will  similarly
+- Each method will act similarly

 ---